craigbarnes/lua-sass/README.md

 -----

-Loading the `sass` module returns a single function, which takes a string of SCSS and returns either a string of compiled CSS on success, or `nil, errmsg` on failure.
+Loading the `sass` module returns a single function, which takes a string of SCSS and returns a string of compiled CSS on success, or `nil, errmsg` on failure.

 The following idiom can be used to simply throw an error (passing on the correct error messsage) on failure: